Blancaslan/JS-City-Builder/README.md

 This is a city builder game and my first personal project, It is written in javascript and resembles the hit game City Skylines.

 The entire GUI will be in terminal.
-I plan on giving it a proper GUI through either a web or desktop app.
+I plan on giving it a proper GUI through either a web or desktop app but that is set aside for after these foundations have been set.

 How To Run.
 To run the app you have to: